Hezbollah armed strength

 Hezbollah's tactical strengths are cover and concealment, direct fire, and preparation of fighting positions, while their weaknesses include maneuver warfare, small arms marksmanship, and air defenses.
 Though Hezbollah's light infantry and anti-tank squads are well-regarded, Hezbollah as a whole is "quantitatively and qualitatively" weaker than the IDF.

 Sources generally agree that Hezbollah's strength in conventional warfare compares favorably to state militaries in the Arab world.
 (Note: The Chief of General Staff of the IDF, Benny Gantz, said in 2014 that "Hezbollah is now stronger than any Arab army" although this seems hyperbolic.)
 A 2009 review concluded that Hezbollah was "a well-trained, well-armed, highly motivated, and highly evolved war-fighting machine" (Note: Others make similar judgements: "what … the United States had dismissed as a ragtag group of terrorists was, in fact, a sophisticated, well-trained, and very well-armed fighting machine") and "the only Arab or Muslim entity to successfully face the Israelis in combat."

 Hezbollah typically does not discuss their military operations.
 (Note: "Ibrahim Mousawi, head of Hezbollah's media relations, said the party doesn't comment on its military policies.")
 Accurate and reliable information on their strengths and capabilities is often non-existent or classified.
 Hezbollah, Israel and others may have reasons to misstate the movement's capabilities.
 Estimates for Hezbollah's overall strength and manpower vary widely.
 (Note: In 2006, for example, assessments within the IDF of Hezbollah ranged from a "gang" to an "Iranian commando division.")

+Hezbollah's military capabilities were significantly diminished during the 2023-2024 conflict with Israel, referred to as the "Support War" or "Gaza Support War" in Arabic.
+Following a ceasefire in November 2024, Israel persisted with almost daily airstrikes in Lebanon, resulting in the deaths of 331 individuals, including at least 127 civilians, by November 2025.
+The death toll eventually exceeded 500, and Hezbollah breached the ceasefire by enhancing its military infrastructure and weapons.

+Hezbollah used fiber optic drones in the 2026 Lebanon war as part of the Hezbollah–Israel conflict.